REI's Emissions Increasing

-“I have a great job at REI but no role that compared to the call to serve my country as Secretary of the Department of the Interior,” Jewell said at the White House.
-“I’m energized and I’m humbled by this opportunity.”
+“I have a great job at REI today, but there's no role that compares to the call to serve my country as Secretary of the Department of Interior,” Jewell said at the White House.
+“I’m humbled and I’m energized by this opportunity.”

 Obama presented the 56-year-old West Seattle resident to reporters as both an outsider and an expert on running the agency that manages a fifth of the land in America.